paulobichara/customers/README.md

 **`npm start`**

 And that's it!
 If a browser instance isn't already opened by the start script, just open it and access http://localhost:3000/.
 If you've already authenticated to CAS in the previous steps, you'll see the React front-end application with the table filled with data.
 Otherwise, you'll be redirected to CAS login page.
 Use **casuser/Mellon** credentials and hit login.
 Now, you should be redirected to the front-end app!

+### 4 - Troubleshooting

+If you're facing any problem with CAS redirection, try to access the [CAS login page](https://localhost/customers/cas/login) directly and add an exception on your browser to trust Nginx self-signed certificate before accessing the front-end application.